Clark Tracey Sextet

 James Owston: bass

 Following a great gig at Crookes in 2018, Clark Tracey returns to Sheffield with a new line-up of gifted young musicians who have impressed audiences at clubs and festivals with a maturity beyond their years.
-Aside from Clark, who is a six-time winner of Best Drums in the British Jazz Awards, Tom Ridout and James Owston were both past finalists in the BBC Young Jazz Musician of the Year in 2016, with James Owston a finalist in the 2018 competition.
+Aside from Clark, a six-time winner of Best Drums in the British Jazz Awards, Tom Ridout and James Owston were both past finalists in the BBC Young Jazz Musician of the Year in 2016, with James Owston a finalist in the 2018 competition.
 Alex Clarke won the Rising Star category in the 2019 British Jazz Awards while pianist Will Barry, who has played in Sheffield with Jasper Hoiby’s and Alex Hitchcock’s bands, won the Musicians’ Company Jazz Young Musician award in 2017.
 From his own experience of over 40 years in jazz, Clark leads them through bebop to post-bop, a highly accessible journey that swings all the way.